ljing2007/RaftGo/README.md

 		* recovery after crash
 		* resilient to unreliable network such as network partition, message reorder and message lost
 	* note1: cluster membership must be static
-	* note2: test_test.go is the test file of this project.
-Please only run part of these test functions at one time, otherwise, it may throw the error of running too many go routines.
+	* ~~note2: test_test.go is the test file of this project.
+Please only run part of these test functions at one time, otherwise, it may throw the error of running too many go routines.~~ (Problem of race condition, solved)

 * src/mapreduce: MapReduce framework, used for getting familiar with the source and Go.